luciano-ilha/Ticket-Awesome/README.md

 # Ticket Awesome

-> This project consists of a ticket sales website for shows and events, with 3 pages in total (main page, about page and tickets page), it was done with HTML, CSS Positioning and Layout (Including Grid and Flexbox), and Media Query.
+> This project consists of a ticket sales website for shows and events, with 3 pages in total (main page, about page and tickets page), it was built with HTML, CSS Positioning and Layout (Including Grid and Flexbox), and Media Query.
 3 Pages completely responsive!

 ![Screenshot](assets/images/project-screenshot.png)